kianenigma/kianenigma.github.io/src/site/notes/posts/personal/My Thoughts On Iran_s Political Situation in 2022.md

 ---
-{"dg-publish":true,"permalink":"/posts/personal/my-thoughts-on-iran-s-political-situation-in-2022/"}
+{"dg-publish":true,"permalink":"/posts/personal/my-thoughts-on-iran-s-political-situation-in-2022/","created":"","updated":""}
 ---

-+++
-title = "My Thoughts On Iran's Political Situation in 2022" date = 2022-10-19
-+++

 > I started writing this on 27th of September 2022 and ever since the situation, and my opinion has slightly changed.

-# What I intend to do here
+## What I intend to do here

 Breezing over Iran's social media and news these days, the environment is filled with emotions.
 Opinions are flying by, with everyone telling what others ought to have done or said.
 I understand why that could be, but I want to insist that I am not here to convince anyone of anything.
 I am merely writing down some opinions I hold for the sake of posterity.